Banwell: History

 Banwell Camp, east of the village, is a univallate hillfort which has yielded flint implements from the Palaeolithic, Neolithic and Bronze Age.
 It was also occupied in the Iron Age.
-In the late 1950s it was excavated by J.W.
-Hunt of the Banwell Society of Archaeology.
+In the late 1950s it was excavated by J. W. Hunt of the Banwell Society of Archaeology.
 It is surrounded by a 4 m high bank and ditch.

 The remains of a Romano-British villa were discovered in 1968.
 It included a courtyard, wall and bath house close to the River Banwell.
 Artefacts from the site suggest it fell into disuse in the 4th century.
 Earthworks from farm buildings, 420 m south of Gout House Farm, occupied from the 11th to 14th centuries where archaeological remains suggest the site was first occupied in the Romano-British period.
-The raised area which was occupied by the Bower House was surrounded by a water filled ditch, part of which has since been incorporated into a rhyne.
+The raised area which was occupied by the Bower House was surrounded by a water-filled ditch, part of which has since been incorporated into a rhyne (a drainage ditch).

 The parish was part of the Winterstoke Hundred.

-Banwell Abbey was built as a bishops residence in the 14th and 15th century on the site of a monastic foundation.
+Banwell Abbey was built as a bishop’s residence in the 14th and 15th century on the site of a monastic foundation.
 It was renovated in 1870 by Hans Price, and is now a Grade II* listed building.
-Nearby is a small building presented to the village by Miss Elizabeth Fazakerly, who lived at The Abbey in 1887 to house a small fire-engine.
+Nearby is a small building presented to the village by Miss Elizabeth Fazakerly, who lived at The Abbey in 1887, to house a small fire-engine.
 It served as the fire station until the 1960s and now houses a small museum of memorabilia related to the fire station.

 "Beard's Stone" in Cave's Wood dates from 1842.
 It marks the reburial site of an ancient human skeleton found in a cave near Bishop's Cottage.
 William Beard, an amateur archaeologist who had found the bones, had them reinterred and marked the site with the stone with a poetic inscription.

 Banwell Castle is a Victorian castle built in 1847 by John Dyer Sympson, a solicitor from London.
 Originally built as his home, it is now a hotel and restaurant and is a Grade II* listed building.

 Of the two historical village pumps standing in the village, one of them was erected to commemorate Queen Victoria's Diamond Jubilee.